maroneze/higan/README.md

     variable.
 It is used to set up some installation files.
         +   If not specified, sharedpath equals '/usr/share' in Linux.
 * Run 'make' to compile all files.
+    - Reminder: (at least) the following libraries are required on a Ubuntu-ish system to compile higan: libgtk2.0-dev libgl1-mesa-dev xorg-dev libsdl1.2-dev libao-dev libopenal-dev libudev-dev
 * Run 'make install' (may require sudo).
 * Run './higan.sh'.

+Note: do `make clean` after changing the profile to ensure required files are recompiled.
+Tt may also be necessary to do `make clean` after modifying .hpp files, since they are not always listed as dependencies in the Makefile.

 Troubleshooting